 Our Journey:

-We have visited Sun Moon Lake a total of 6 times over 7 years, using 3 different cameras and 3 cell phone cameras, in luckily mostly good weather.
-In the blog below I will stitch together all of these trips in a way that hopefully makes sense.
-It may not be the ultimate guide ever but it has most of the major sites in it.
+We have visited Sun Moon Lake a total of 7 times over 16 years, using 4 different cameras and 6 cell phone cameras, luckily mostly in good weather.
+In the blog below, I will stitch together all of these trips in a way that hopefully makes sense.
+It may not be the ultimate guide eve,r but it has most of the major sites in it.

 Shuishe Pier 水社碼頭: